junxit/us-congress-bills-113/metadata.md

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2014-03-24 — [House 113-2-136](votes/house-113-2-0136.md) — On Motion to Suspend the Rules and Pass — **Passed** (398–0)

 ## Actions

 - 2013-08-02 — Introduced in House
 - 2013-08-02 — Introduced in House
 - 2013-08-02 — Referred to the House Committee on Oversight and Government Reform.
+- 2014-03-12 — Committee Consideration and Mark-up Session Held.
+- 2014-03-12 — Ordered to be Reported by Unanimous Consent.
+- 2014-03-24 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-03-24 — Considered as unfinished business. (consideration: CR H2589-2590)
+- 2014-03-24 — Considered under suspension of the rules. (consideration: CR H2570-2571)
+- 2014-03-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3060.
+- 2014-03-24 — Mr. Farenthold moved to suspend the rules and pass the bill.
+- 2014-03-24 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 398 - 0 (Roll no. 136). (text: CR H2570)
+- 2014-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 398 - 0 (Roll no. 136).(text: CR H2570)